 "Getting rich" or increasing your wealth has more to do with the consistency of your trading results and the size of your account.
 The key to building wealth while trading forex is to keep your average losses low, relative to your average profits.

-Remember: There is no get-rich-quick scheme for trading forex, and it isn't a way to make fast money unless you take extreme risks and bank on luck — which is more akin to gambling than investing.
+There is no get-rich-quick scheme for trading forex, and it isn't a way to make fast money unless you take extreme risks and bank on luck — which is more akin to gambling than investing.

 How do I start trading forex with $100?

 To trade forex with just $100, you will need to trade micro lot contracts (1,000 units of currency), which are offered by most brokers.
 First, compare forex brokers that are

-More details: Open a free demo (practice) account to learn how the trading platform works.
+Pro tip: Open a free demo (practice) account to learn how the trading platform works.
 You can test your strategy with the virtual balance (fake money) before placing any real trades using the $100 balance from your live account.

-"There is a very high degree of risk involved in trading securities.
+There is a very high degree of risk involved in trading securities.
 With respect to margin-based foreign exchange trading, off-exchange derivatives, and cryptocurrencies, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or related instrument.
-It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses."
-Learn more.
+It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses.
+Read more on forex trading risks.

-Steven Hatzakis Steven Hatzakis is the Global Director of Research for ForexBrokers.com.
+Steven Hatzakis is the Global Director of Research for ForexBrokers.com.
 Steven previously served as an Editor for Finance Magnates, where he authored over 1,000 published articles about the online finance industry.
-Steven is an active fintech and crypto industry researcher and advises blockchain companies at the board level.
-Over the past 20 years, Steven has held numerous positions within the international forex markets, from writing to consulting to serving as a registered commodity futures representative.
+A forex industry expert and an active fintech and crypto researcher, Steven advises blockchain companies at the board level and holds a Series III license in the U.S. as a Commodity Trading Advisor (CTA).